PrefectHQ/prefect/docs/guides/big-data.md

 ```

-The result of the task will write to S3, rather than stored in memory.
+The result of the task will write to S3, rather than be stored in memory.

 ### Save data to disk within a flow